goauthentik/authentik/website/docs/sources/facebook/index.md

 You now have Facebook as a source.
 Verify by checking that appears on the **Directory -> Federation & Social login** page in authentik.

 :::note
-For more details on how to display the new source on the authentik Login page refer to [Add Sources to Default Login Page](../index.md#add-sources-to-default-login-page).
+For more details on how to display the new source on the authentik Login page refer to [Add Sources to default Login form](../index.md#add-sources-to-default-login-page).
 :::